yard

 Sticky leaves, tiny webs, and mystery speckles are usually your first hint that something is chewing on your indoor jungle.
 Neem oil can help, but only if you mix and apply it correctly.

-This covers the essentials: how to use neem oil on houseplants from start to finish.
-You will learn what kind of neem to buy, exact mixing rates, when to spray, and how to keep sensitive plants like calathea foliage safe.
-By the end, you will be able to knock back pests without coating your whole living room in oil.
+This covers the essentials of how to use neem oil on houseplants from start to finish.
+You will learn what kind of neem to buy, exact mixing rates, when to spray, and how to keep sensitive plants like calathea foliage safe; you will be able to knock back pests without coating your whole living room in oil.

 scienceKnow What Neem Oil Actually Does